types and groups of farm animals. GROUPS OF FARM ANIMALS, Meaning of farm animals

 Sheep belongs to the genus Ovidae.

-The animal is popularly reared in countries with temperate climate such as Australia, Britain, South Africa and New Zealand.
+The animal is popularly reared in countries with temperate climates such as Australia, Britain, South Africa and New Zealand.
 It is also a popular animal reared in countries like Nigeria, Kenya, Ethiopia, Tanzania and a few others.

 The production of sheep is mainly for their hides/skin, milk and wool.